 Using advanced data exploitation and analysis, Just Eat has grown its business by boosting value creation for customers and restaurant partners.
 Key enablers for this BI-based value creation have been among others an ability to generate dynamic delivery prices, predict best dish recommendation, and improve forecasts for future deliveries and using the Restaurant Optimizer.

-by Kate Furtak, Business Intelligence Lead – Denmark & Norway.
-Just Eat
+by Head of Business Intelligence in Denmark & Norway, Just Eat

 Understand how Henkel Global Supply Chain leverage Logistics 4.0 advanced analytic and operational technologies in end-to-end Logistics to further drive market responsiveness, and improve service and costs.
 Benefits are obtained through 3 highly interlinked main modules which provide visibility for the entire process from warehousing operations until delivery to Henkel customers (retailers):

-by Francisco Garcia G., Head of International Logistics Steering, Henkel Supply Chain Laundry & Home Care
+by Head of International Logistics Steering, Henkel Supply Chain Laundry & Home Care

 November 6th 2019 from 09.30